Corporate Social Responsibility

-As required by government legislation, Northern Trust and all companies in Great Britain with more than 250 employees, must disclose their gender pay gap by April 2018.
+As required by government legislation, Northern Trust and all companies in Great Britain with more than 250 employees, must disclose their gender pay gap.
 We support the widespread publishing of gender pay gaps and are continually looking to make improvements to close our own gender pay gap.

 For more information, download and read the Northern Trust Gender Pay Gap Reports:

 Watch our short animation video to find out more.

 Northern Trust firmly believes that all work should be done voluntarily and without

 slavery, servitude, forced or compulsory labor or the involvement of human trafficking

 (Modern Slavery).
 We take the risk of Modern Slavery occurring within our business

 and in our supply chain seriously and view relationships with vendors as an opportunity

 to encourage behavior and practices that are consistent with our own ethical practices.